6543/log/README.md

 ## Contextuality

-There are different implementations of structured logging for Go, but not successful in practice (like zap) allows to define structured fields gradually.
+There are different implementations of structured logging for Go, but the most successful in practice (like zap) allows to define structured fields gradually.
 For example:

 ```go
 func myFunc0(groupID int, zapLogger *zap.Logger) {